OctopusDeploy/blog/blog/2020-05/refactor-octopus-modularity/index.md

 - Any third party libraries or components (dependencies).
 - Standalone calamari executables for each platform.

-This approach introduced an interesting problem that we didn't expect.
-Each Sashimi slice bundle's numerous files, and this can add up to a lot of storage.
-For example, if we had 10 Calamari flavors for 3 platforms each, this produces 30 calamari components at 40 MB each.
-The result of this is that we were facing 1.2 GB of additional data per Octopus release.
+This approach introduced an interesting problem that held us back previously.
+Since each of the Calamari executables contain the full .NET Core runtime, the size of the Octopus Server installer would increase significantly.
+For example, if we had 10 Calamari flavors for 3 platforms each, this produces 30 calamari components at 40 MB each compressed.
+That's an additional 1.2 GB added to the installer download.
 This approach wasn't ideal.

 ### Sashimi and calamari consolidation